BiQueryPls/AtliQTech_Internship/README.md

 >
 > One of our clients in the Network services domain is currently creating a weekly report manually.
 This process can be automated, and we can help them save time.
 >
-> I've provided you with two Excel sheets - "network_data.csv" and "activity_data.csv", containing data related to our client's network operations.
+> I've provided you with two Excel sheets - [network_data.csv](https://github.com/BiQueryPls/AtliQTech_Internship/blob/main/network_data.csv) and [activity_data.csv](https://github.com/BiQueryPls/AtliQTech_Internship/blob/main/activity_data.csv), containing data related to our client's network operations.
 Your task is to use Power Query to manipulate and transform the data from these files and create a new table that meets the specified format.
 >
 > To achieve the desired format, you'll need to use a variety of Power Query techniques, such as pivoting, transforming, merging, and manipulating headers.